Keicho Ichibu Die Study now available!

 Incuse Kirimon Stamp Observations

 Each Gaku ichibu technically involves three dies: A, B, and the kirimon stamp.
 The kirimon stamp is so small with so few details that a thorough die study isn't possible with the quality of photos available for most pieces.
 However, thanks to a few damaged stamps, I am able to make a few observations.
+Scroll through the photos below to see the stamps that can be matched.

 These are the only kirimon stamp dies I've been able to confidently identify, suggesting that they may generally line up with the A and B dies.
+I've checked all known pieces for matching kirimon stamps outside of their die matches and haven't found any.

 While more data is needed to draw a confident conclusion, this does have some implications regarding the minting process.
 As I understand it currently, each coin was struck by a mint worker (or possibly Goto Mitsutsugu himself) with the A and B dies, then verified personally by Goto Mitsutsugu (or a singular representative) and stamped with the kirimon if approved, meaning only one kirimon stamp was in use at a time.

-If only one die pair was in use at a time (ie. only one person was striking coins at any given moment), it makes sense that these pairings would more or less match up.
+If only one A/B die pair was in use at a time (ie. only one person was striking coins at any given moment), it makes sense that these pairings would more or less match up.
 It's reasonable that all the dies would fail/be replaced at a similar time, resulting in a majority of pieces where all three dies match across examples.
 However, if multiple die pairs were in use simultaneously (ie. multiple people were striking coins at once), we should see a lot less consistency with the kirimon stamp within dies.

 Since the only traceable kirimon stamps are consistent within A/B die pairs, it suggests that only one person was striking coins at a time.
 More study is needed and this should be regarded as a loose theory, but it's interesting nonetheless.